 Graduates with two years of appropriate work experience can apply for registration with Island Technology Professionals (ITP), which can lead to certification as a Construction Technician.
 The Canadian Construction Association has a Gold Seal certification program for superintendents, estimators, and project managers for more experienced graduates.

-The Construction Technology and Management program is a CTAB (Canadian Technology Accreditation Board) nationally accredited program at the technician level.
+The Construction Technology and Management program is a TAC (Technology Accreditation Canada) nationally accredited program at the technician level.
 National program accreditation involves an independent team of certified professionals performing an extensive audit, which provides graduates and employers confidence the program meets the educational standards of Canada’s engineering technology and applied science profession.

 Graduating from a nationally accredited program creates an expedited path to becoming a certified professional with provincial certifying bodies in Canada.